-A tile roof is a roof made from natural, often local materials, such as clay or concrete.
-Each tile is fixed to the roof framework with nails.
+Manufacturing companies make tiles from natural, often local, materials such as clay or concrete.
+Nails secure the tiles to the roof framework.
 A tile roof is completed by starting at the bottom part of the roof then overlapping the next row of tiles over those.
 Tiles come in a small variety of shapes, colors, and sizes.

 A tile roof can last hundreds of years if properly installed.
-It is rumored that in St. Augustine, Florida, there is still a working clay tile roof that dates to the 17th century.
+For example, it is rumored that in St. Augustine, Florida, there is still a working clay tile roof that dates to the 17th century.

 A metal roof is composed of sheets of metal (sheet metal) which are typically 24" or 36" wide and vary in length from 8', 10' or 12'.
 Each piece of sheet metal overlaps the previous sheet by 2".
 Between the sheets is adhesive.
 Sheet metal screws with rubber washers are used where the sheets overlap to secure the sheets to the roof deck.

 Depending upon the materials used, the life expectancy of a metal roof is between 40 and 70 years, if installed correctly and it is not damaged.
-If poor or thin materials are used, or the roof is damaged, the life expectancy is serious shorter.
+However, if poor or thin materials are used, or the roof is damaged, the life expectancy is serious shorter.